 In this article, our California personal injury attorneys will explain:

-- 3. Difference between a 132a claim and a workers’ compensation claim
+- 3. How does a Labor Code 132a claim differ from a workers’ compensation claim?

 - 5. How does 132a interact with other California discrimination claims?